Juventus' 10 best transfers of all time

 Giorgio Chiellini - €4.3m (from Roma, 2005)

-If nobody though it before, Giorgio Chiellini's performance at Euro 2020 further cemented his status as one of the best centre-backs of the last 20 years.
+If nobody thought it before, Giorgio Chiellini's performance at Euro 2020 further cemented his status as one of the best centre-backs of the last 20 years.

-Whether it be his jokes with Jordi Alba or THAT foul on Bukayo Saka, he was probably the most wrote-about player of the tournament.
+Whether it be his jokes with Jordi Alba or THAT foul on Bukayo Saka, he was probably the most talked-about player of the tournament.

-Such brilliance has been seen by Juventus fans for 16 years though as it was in 2005 that they bought out Roma's ownership to own Chiellini outright - for just €4.3m.
+Such brilliance was seen by Juventus fans for 18 years though as it was in 2005 that they bought out Roma's ownership to own Chiellini outright - for just €4.3m.

 Jose Mourinho once said he and Leonardo Bonucci should open up their own training school for defenders.